Need a New Job? Find It Here!

 Home >> Blogs >> How To Run Selenium Tests In The Headless Testing Mode?

-How To Run Selenium Tests
+Run Selenium Tests

-Selenium Test & Headless Browser
+What is Selenium Test & Headless Browser?

 A headless browser is used to define browser simulation applications that don't have a GUI.
 These programs perform like any other browser but do not display any UI in the headless browser when selenium test cases run the execute in the background.
 Almost all modern browsers provide capabilities to run them in a headless mode.

 So is headless testing possible via selenium?
 Yes as selenium test cases support headless testing.
-In old versions of selenium, testers used the HTMLUnitDriver mainly a headless driver providing non-GUI versions of real browsers like Chrome, Firefox, and Edge.
+In old versions of Selenium, testers used the HTMLUnitDriver mainly a headless driver providing non-GUI versions of real browsers like Chrome, Firefox, and Edge.
 Various configurations are also provided using which you can run this browser in headless mode.

 Why Use a Headless Browser for Selenium Test Execution?